7 Dynamic Warm-Ups

-Hitting a golf ball or jumping into a vigorous game of tennis without an adequate warm up or stretch increases the risk of injury.
+Hitting a golf ball or jumping into a vigorous game of tennis without adequately warming up or stretching increases the risk of injury.
 While traditional static stretching (stretch-and-hold) helps flexibility, it isn't a warm-up in itself.
-The solution is a dynamic warm up that uses compound movements – essentially moving the body while you stretch.
+The solution is a dynamic warm-up that uses compound movements – essentially moving the body while you stretch.

-"Warm-ups that simulate moves you'll be performing during the workout work best," says Amy Ashmore, PhD, exercise physiologist with the American Council on Exercise (ACE).
+"Warm-ups that simulate moves you'll be performing during the workout work best," says fitness professional Amy Ashmore, PhD.
 "The key to using dynamic warm-ups for those with arthritis lies in using a smaller range of motion and staying within your abilities."
-For example, perform a modified squat (half way) versus a full squat.
+For example, perform a modified squat (half-way) instead of a full squat.

 Try these seven dynamic stretches that can help you warm up before your next workout.

+1. Hip Circles.
 Stand on one leg, using a countertop for support, and gently swing the opposite leg in circles out to the side.
-Perform 20 circles in each direction.
+Do 20 circles in each direction.
 Switch legs.
 Progressively increase the size of the circles as you become more flexible.

+2. Arm Circles.
 Stand with feet shoulder-width apart and hold arms out to the sides, palms down, at shoulder height.
-Gently perform 20 circles in each direction.
+Move your arms in circles 20 times in each direction.
 Progressively increase the size of the circles as you become more flexible.

-Stand with arms out in front, parallel to the floor, palms facing down.
-Walk forward as you swing arms in unison to the right so your left arm is in front of your chest and fingers point out to the right.
-Keep torso and head facing forward – only move at the shoulder joints.
-Reverse the direction of the swing (as you keep walking) to the opposite side.
+3. Arm Swings.
+Stand with arms outstretched forward, parallel to the floor with palms facing down.
+As you step forward, swing your arms in unison to the right so your left arm is in front of your chest and fingers point to the right.
+Keep torso and head facing forward; move only at the shoulders.
+Swing amrs in the opposite direction as you step again.
 Repeat five times on each side.

-Stand with feet parallel to each other and at shoulder-width apart.
-Step forward with the left leg and raise the right knee high up toward your chest (use a wall for balance, if needed) and use both hands (or one, if using the other for balance) to pull the knee up farther.
-Pause and bring right leg back down; repeat with the other side and continue "high-stepping" five times on each leg as you walk forward.
+4. High-Stepping.
+Stand with your feet parallel and shoulder-width apart.
+Step forward with the left leg and raise the right knee high toward your chest (use a wall for balance, if needed).
+Use both hands (or one, if using the other for balance) to pull the knee up farther.
+Pause and lower right leg, then repeat on the other side.
+Continue "high-stepping" five times on each leg as you walk forward.

-Stand with feet shoulder-width apart and take a small step forward by placing the heel of the right foot on the ground and rolling forward onto the ball of your foot, rising as high as possible (as if standing on tip-toe), while bringing the left foot forward and stepping in the same heel-to-toe roll.
+5. Heel-to-Toe Walk.
+Stand with feet shoulder-width apart.
+Take a small step forward, placing your right heel on the ground and rolling forward onto the ball of your foot.
+Rise as high as possible on your toes, while bringing the left foot forward and stepping in the same heel-to-toe roll.
 Repeat five times on each leg.

 Stay in the Know.
 Live in the Yes.